-When a worker is laid off, to collect unemployment benefits, they must register with the Georgia DOL and start a job search effort that will be monitored by the department to ensure that claimants are meeting requirements.
+To collect unemployment benefits, you must register with the GDOL and start a job search effort that will be monitored by the department to ensure that claimants are meeting requirements.

 - As soon as you become unemployed, file a Georgia unemployment application with the state’s Department of Labor.